Navigate to main page content

 • M/V: name of the ship.

 AS SWEDBANK classifies field of Transportation as a high-risk industry by the reason of possible transportation of sanctioned goods (ex.
-Military goods, Dual-Use goods, Goods related to energy sector etc.) and provision of services which are prohibited by EU, OFAC or UN legal requirements.
+Military goods, Dual-Use goods, Goods related to energy sector etc.) and provision of services which are prohibited by EU, U.S. OFAC, UK or UN legal requirements.

 Please note, if You or Your company operates in the field of transportation or is connected to mentioned field, then you will be required to provide following information to the bank: